Understanding alerts¶

 Placeholder

-This page is a stub — we'll flesh out each alert type with real examples, severity reasoning, and recommended fixes as the alert catalog stabilizes.
+This page is a stub — we'll flesh out each alert type with real examples and recommended fixes as the alert catalog stabilizes.

 When Wygard detects a change on a monitored page, it sends an alert.
 Each alert includes: